21st Annual Meeting and Symposium

-The American Academy of Addiction Psychiatry's (AAAP) 20th Annual Meeting and Symposium was held at the Hyatt Regency Century Plaza in Los Angeles, California, December 3-6, 2009.
-The meeting provided physicians and allied health professionals who treat patients with substance use and mental health disorders the latest scientific developments in addiction psychiatry and addiction medicine.
-The meeting was structured to encourage interaction between clinicians from multiple disciplines, schools of thought, and settings.
-Meeting events included symposia, workshops, poster sessions showcasing new research in the field, Breakfast for Trainees, Share the Vision luncheon, and a case conference with expert discussion.
+The American Academy of Addiction Psychiatry's (AAAP) 20th Annual Meeting and Symposium was held at the Boca Raton Resort & Club, in Boca Raton, Florida, December 2-5, 2010.
+The conference provided physicians and allied health professionals who treat patients with substance use and mental health disorders the latest scientific developments in addiction psychiatry and addiction medicine.
+The meeting is structured to encourage interaction among clinicians from multiple disciplines, schools of thought, and settings.
+Meeting events include symposia, workshops, poster sessions showcasing new research in the field, Breakfast for Trainees, Lunch with the Experts, and a Case Conference with expert discussion.

 Conference Schedule and Event Descriptions

 Click here to view the Conference Schedule (PDF)